Mixture-of-Top-k Attention: Efficient Attention via Scalable Fast Weights: Related Work

 \subsection{Fast-Weight Scaling}

-In contrast to slow weights (i.e., model parameters) encoding persistent knowledge, fast weights are input-conditioned and can be viewed as short-term memory~\cite{behrouz2024titans}, playing an important role in meta-learning~\cite{kirsch2022general} and in-context learning~\cite{chan2022data}.
+In contrast to slow weights (i.e., model parameters that remain unchanged after training and encode persistent knowledge), fast weights are input-conditioned and act as temporary parameters.
+They can be viewed as short-term memory~\cite{behrouz2024titans}, playing an important role in meta-learning~\cite{kirsch2022general}.
 While most scaling efforts have focused on expanding slow weights (e.g., increasing model width and depth)~\cite{kaplan2020scaling, tan2019efficientnet}, extending Transformers' sequence length turns out to implicitly scale fast weights.

 For instance, Test-Time Training (TTT)~\cite{sun2024learning} effectively compresses the $N$-width two-layer fast-weight MLP in full attention into a smaller fast-weight module, likewise for linear attention~\cite{katharopoulos2020transformers} into a linear layer~\cite{Han:2025-ViTTT} and Linformer~\cite{wang2020linformer} into a narrower MLP.
 Rather than scaling by compressing the full fast-weight MLP, MoE attention factorizes it into experts and access them sparsely via routing.